 - Download the generated ZIP file to your preferred storage location.

 Automatic backups may be offered in some managed WP hosting plans (or at least as a premium version).
 So check with your provider to see if this is the case.
-But, you should not be fully reliant on your host’s backups, as they may be irregular or corrupted.
+But, it would be best if you were not entirely reliant on your host’s backups, as they may be irregular or corrupted.
 If your hosting provider allows it, you can either download all the files in your “public html” folder or use phpMyAdmin to do so.
 Make a separate duplicate of your WordPress database.
 This is essential for a complete website restoration.
 Learn how to create a database backup.

 Manual backups, on either hand, have some drawbacks:

-- You run the danger of not fully restoring your site if you don’t remember (or don’t know how) to back it up.
+- First, you run the danger of not fully restoring your site if you don’t remember (or don’t know how) to back it up.

 - This demands a deep understanding of PHP.
-It also requires the use of an adequate file manager to navigate the generic SQL / MySQL database.
+It also requires an adequate file manager to navigate the generic SQL / MySQL database.

-- Every month, week, or day, you’ll need to set aside time to manually download all your files.
+- Every month, week, or day, you’ll need to set aside time to download all your files manually.

-- If you’re keeping client data from WooCommerce locally or on a staging site.
+- Suppose you’re keeping client data from WooCommerce locally or on a staging site.
 You can run into data protection difficulties.

 There is a range of WordPress backup options.
 But, Jetpack gives the most convenient storage solution for your site.
 You can simply set it and forget it, safe in the knowledge that your website is secure.